Contents

 - Tips To Know Before Riding The NYC Subway

-Before navigating the NYC Subway, the first thing I would recommend is to download City Mapper and check the MTA website which will help you read the lines and give you directions on what train you need to take!
+Before navigating the NYC Subway, the first thing I would recommend is to download City Mapper and check the MTA website, which will help you read the lines and give you directions on what train you need to take!

-Getting a MetroCard
+Getting a MetroCard or OMNY

-30-Day Unlimited Ride: $127
+- 30-Day Unlimited Ride: $132

 If you get a base fare metro card, they are reloadable.
 This means you can put it back into the machine and load more money instead of having to buy a new one!